mdurc/music/README.md

   - Create new playlists easily.
   - Add or remove songs from a playlist by pressing the right arrow key, when hovering over a song, and selecting an option from the popup.
 Exit any popup with `<Esc>`.
   - A default playlist, `All Songs`, holds all songs and is non-removable.
-  - Switch playlists via the library tab (green) and view content on the Home screen (red on sidebar).
   - Right-click any custom playlist to delete it.
   - Create new playlists with the onscreen `+` button, with a maximum playlist limit.
+  - Acces the playlists through the library icon on the sidebar

 - **Playlist Persistence**
   - Custom playlists are saved in `playlists.txt` and automatically loaded when you reopen the program.